directed by Tom Tykwer

 Comments:

-A very solid transfer with hints of edge-enhancement which is a shame because other than that it is a remarkable image - bright colors, good contrast, good skin tones (that don't look touched up).
+A very solid transfer with hints of DNR which is a shame because other than that it appears to be an authentic image - bright colors, good contrast, good skin tones (that don't look touched up).
 Curiously, the original soundtrack language is English with partial Italian, and the subtitle choices allow you to watch the film with English subtitles over the Italian dialog only (default), French subtitles throughout the entire film, English subtitles over both the Italian and English dialog, or none.
 I would have preferred white subs to yellow (as always).
 The 5.1 audio is never tested as a lot of the film is told through its images.
 Great Extras with a director commentary, deleted scenes and a short featurette.
-I am not going to go overboard about the edge-enhancement , so I give this out of

 Gary W. Tooze